 Crafting the Mouthpiece

 To create a beeswax mouthpiece, start by softening the beeswax in warm water.
 Then, mold it into a doughnut shape and press it onto the end of the didgeridoo.
-Use your fingers to shape the beeswax into a comfortable and airtight seal around the mouthpiece.
+But use your fingers to shape the beeswax into a comfortable and airtight seal around the mouthpiece.
 The opening of the mouthpiece should be slightly smaller than your lips, allowing you to create a tight seal and generate the necessary vibrations.

 Tuning Your Didgeridoo